 • Be conscious of your own limits and avoid activities that may aggravate a pre-existing medical condition.

 From all of us at Parrish DeVaughn Injury Lawyers, have a happy Halloween!
-And remember, if you or a loved one suffered injuries while visiting a Halloween attraction, we’re ready to help, and your consultation is always free.
+And remember, premises liability and Halloween don’t mix.
+If you or a loved one suffered injuries while visiting a Halloween attraction, we’re ready to help, and your consultation is always free.